 The culmination of thesis research will be indicated by production of a written thesis, reviewed by the thesis advisor and committee, and a successful public oral thesis presentation and defense of the research.
-For more details on requirements of the thesis see the Biology Graduate Student Program Handbook.
+For more details on requirements of the thesis see the Biology Graduate Program Handbook.

-Prior to the Thesis Presentation and Defense Early Semester
+Prior to the Thesis Presentation and Defense (Early Semester)

-- Student should apply for graduation through the "Apply for Graduation link on myWCU". - Read through the Graduate School's instructions on formatting the Masters thesis:
+- Student should apply for graduation through the "Apply for Graduation" link on myWCU. - Read through the Graduate School's instructions on Thesis Culminating Projects details.
+This link has important information about deadlines, forms and templates, and submission.

-1-2 weeks before the Thesis presentation and defense
+At least 2 weeks before the Thesis Presentation and Defense

-- A thesis copy, already reviewed by the thesis advisor, should be given to each committee member at least one week in advance of the thesis presentation and defense. - Each member of the committee should read the thesis are then expected to bring written comments on the manuscript to the presentation and defense and may use the manuscript as a basis for questions related to it. - Coordinate the time/date/room of the thesis presentation and defense.
-Expected members at the thesis presentation and defense include: - o The graduate student - o The thesis advisor - o All members of the thesis committee - o The graduate coordinator or a designee of the graduate coordinator - Advertise the time/date/room of the thesis presentation and defense to the Department of Biology faculty/staff and any other interested persons at least a week before the thesis presentation and defense.
+- A thesis copy, already reviewed by the Thesis Advisor, should be given to each Committee Member at least two weeks in advance of the Thesis Presentation and Defense. - Each member of the Thesis Committee should read the thesis and are expected to bring written comments on the manuscript to the Thesis Presentation and Defense and may use the manuscript as a basis for asking questions to the Graduate Student. - Coordinate the time/date/room of the Thesis Presentation and Defense.
+Expected members at the Thesis Presentation and Defense include: - o The Graduate Student - o The Thesis Advisor - o All members of the Thesis Committee - o The Graduate Coordinator or a designee of the Graduate Coordinator - Advertise the time/date/room of the Thesis Presentation and Defense to the Department of Biology and any other interested persons at least a week before the Thesis Presentation and Defense.

-Day of Presentation and Defense
+Day of Thesis Presentation and Defense